CryptoManufaktur-io/solana-rpc/README.md

 `sudo iostat -mdx` as a root-capable user to see NVMe utilization, of interest are `r_await` and `w_await`.

 `solana-install init x.y.z` to pull a new version of Solana.

+`solana-validator exit -m` for a safe exit of the validator when it has a fresh snapshot and isn't scheduled to be leader